Harrisburg Mental Health Law Attorneys

 Involuntary Mental Health Commitments

-Even if you have not committed a crime or done anything specifically wrong, if you are determined to be a clear danger to yourself and others due to mental illness, you may be subject to an involuntary commitment under the Mental Health Procedures Act (MHPA) if you refuse other treatment.
-You could lose serious rights, such as your right to bear and keep arms, if commitment under such circumstances.
+Even if you have not committed a crime or done anything wrong, if you are determined to be a clear danger to yourself and others due to mental illness, you may be subject to an involuntary commitment under the Mental Health Procedures Act (MHPA) if you refuse voluntary treatment.
+You could lose serious rights, such as your right to bear and keep arms, if you are subjected to an involuntary commitment.

 At an involuntary mental health commitment hearing, it is crucial that you have a seasoned lawyer to defend your rights.
 We understand that clients in such situations are often confused, troubled, and unsure about what is happening to them.
-Our goal is to make sure clients receive the least restrictive alternative for treatment—whether that means cutting back the days of potential commitment or finding another alternative.
+Our goal is to make sure clients receive the least restrictive alternative for treatment—whether that means cutting back the days of potential commitment or finding another out-patient alternative or challenging the grounds for the commitment and seeking the immediate release of our client from the involuntary commitment.

 Don’t wait to get counsel you can trust during this time.
 Call our Harrisburg mental health lawyers at (717) 775-7195.